hapax/hapax.github.io/assets/simple-physics.md

 Length ($L$) is one basic dimension.
 Two other basic dimensions are *time* ($T$) and *mass* ($M$).
-In general, we apply brackets $[\cdot]$ to a measurement to extract the dimension, for instance
+In general, we use brackets $[\cdot]$ to denote the dimension of a measurement, for instance

 $$
 [1 \text{ cm}] = L, \quad [4 \text{ hours}] = T, \quad [400 \text{ lb}] = M.
 $$

-We throw away the number out front and focus on the unit, asking: what aspect of the system does it measure?
+To find the dimension, throw away the number out front and focus on the unit, asking: what aspect of the system does it measure?
 Centimetres measure length, hours measure time, and pounds measure mass.
-More complicated dimensions follow from the basic ones according to simple algebraic rules, easier to show than tell.
+More complicated dimensions follow from the basic ones according to simple rules which are easier to show than tell.
 Area, for example, has dimensions $L^2$:

 $$